Know the Dangers in Your Older Home

 Older homes do not have technology that saves children.
 Most of the children injured by inserting objects such as keys or hairpins into electrical outlets.

 These injuries can be prevented by using a plastic outlet cap which is a common solution to prevent children from sticking objects into outlets, but unfortunately, plastic caps are not the safest option and can be easily removed by a young child.
 Thus, a safer solution is by installing tamper-resistant outlets.

-What is tamper-resistant outlets?
+What are tamper-resistant outlets?